Songs to Remember: Release and promotion

 The first song to be released from the album was "The 'Sweetest Girl'", described by Gartside ahead of its release as "a perversion and an extension of lovers rock".
 It was first made available in January 1981 when it was included as the opening track on the C81 cassette compiled by the NME.
 A German import single of the song arrived in the UK in August 1981 but was quickly withdrawn at the band's request, as they were unhappy with both the mix and the vinyl pressing.
 "The 'Sweetest Girl'" finally received a full release as a single on 9 October 1981.
 The single versions of "The 'Sweetest Girl'" and its B-side "Lions After Slumber" are both different from the versions that later appeared on Songs to Remember.

 The album was preceded by two more singles, "Faithless" and the double A-side "Asylums in Jerusalem"/"Jacques Derrida".
 The cover artwork for each of the singles was a homage to the packaging of a luxury consumer item: Dunhill cigarettes for "The 'Sweetest Girl'", Dior's Eau Sauvage perfume for "Faithless", and Courvoisier cognac for "Asylums in Jerusalem"/"Jacques Derrida".
 Gartside claimed that the idea behind the singles' sleeves was to "convey a sense of a common, available thing which is classy, like our records now".

 Although the album was completed in August 1981, its release was delayed for a whole year until the group felt ready to release it.
 Gartside defended the decision to hold back the album, saying that "we could have released it then, and it would probably have got some nice reviews, sold a few thousand copies and disappeared.
 But we thought that if we held on to it, put out 'The "Sweetest Girl"', built on that a bit, took some more singles off the album, built up the interest and then put it out, it would do a lot more.
 Seeing as we were really pleased with it, I would much rather that happened."

 Songs to Remember was finally released in September 1982.
 In several interviews at the time of the album's release, Gartside stated his dissatisfaction with Rough Trade's promotion of the record, hinting in one interview that "there's still a lot of problems, as far as I'm concerned, fundamental matters of distribution and economics, promotion, marketing and a bias against their product at radio stations" and in another he complained, "I must say I've been badly disappointed the way RT have handled the past three singles.
 I dunno, but when you really need that boost, they can't give it to you ...
 I'd like to see it generally happen with RT.
 But we'll have to see the way they handle the LP."

 The album was first released on CD in 1986.
 A remastered version was released in October 2001 by Virgin Records.
+A newer remastered version is due to be released in April 2026 by Rough Trade.